-4. Grievance Procedure for Youth
+4. Grievance Procedure for Clients

-For youth who are or are not wards of DCFS/DJJS or other clients of Utah Youth Village, a grievance is defined as any condition of placement or service which the client thinks or feels is unethical, unlawful, unjust or inequitable.
-Any client may submit grievances in the following sequence:
+A grievance is defined as any condition of placement or service which the client thinks or feels is unethical, unlawful, unjust or inequitable.
+Any client may submit a grievance in the following sequence:

 - a.
-A grievance must be first reviewed and discussed thoroughly with the client's treatment provider.
-If a satisfactory resolution cannot be obtained from the treatment provider, the client can file a formal grievance. - b.
+Clients are taught and encouraged to first review and discuss a potential grievance with his/her/their immediate treatment provider.
+If a satisfactory resolution cannot be obtained, or if the grievance involves the treatment provider and the client isn't comfortable addressing the issue with that individual, the client can move to the next step and file a formal grievance. - b.
 A formal grievance must be submitted in writing to the Consultant/Supervisor of the treatment provider for the client.
-If the client does not feel the answer received from the Consultant/Supervisor is just, the client may continue through the chain-of management up to the Program Director of Utah Youth Village.
+If the client does not feel the answer received from the Consultant/Supervisor is fair or just, the client may continue through the chain-of management up to the Program Director of Utah Youth Village.
 The Program Director's decision is final.